 Diversity is the practice of including people who represent difference.
 For example, difference in gender, physical and mental abilities, age, educational background, sexuality, history or identity.

 There is great diversity within Aboriginal and Torres Strait Islander populations.
-Lesbian, gay, bisexual, queer, transgender and intersex Aboriginal and Torres Strait Islander peoples represent a diverse group within this already diverse population.
+Lesbian, Gay, Bisexual, Transgender, Intersex, Queer and Questioning, Asexual, Sistergirl, Brotherboy ‘+’ (LGBTQIASB+) Aboriginal and Torres Strait Islander peoples represent a diverse group within this already diverse population.4 Victorian Aboriginal Community Controlled Health Organisation (VACCHO), Rainbow Mob Glossary, accessed Feb 2025, Rainbow Glossary, [link]

 Having groups, leaders and projects that reflect the diversity of your community is important.
 It brings many benefits, including: